One paradox have I discovered: A statue can speak, though no statue be present.

 Foreigners have been ruling it.
 First, Canaan was part of the Hittite empire.
 Then, after Rameses defeated the Hittites, the land came under Egyptian control.

 Now, except for Gaza, Canaan lies unprotected by any power.
 No one is in charge.
 There are local tribes living there, but they are weak.
 The time is ripe for our migration!
-We dont want to tangle with the Philistines, of course, but we could enter Canaan from the far side, from the east.
+We dont want to tangle with the Philistines, of course.
+[Exodus 13:17] But we could enter Canaan from the far side, from the east.
 We could cross over the Jordan River to reclaim our ancestral homeland and establish our own independent nation.
 We could forget about Egypt and her culture, and we could worship our own god in our own way!

 You cant simply walk away from here, I protested.
 You have homes here.
 You have possessions.